 time, especially in Alaska.
 If you leave us a message and you don't hear

 back from us within 24 hours, your message was lost so please contact us

 again.
 We return all messages within 1 day

 Forbes, Conde Nast Traveler, Small and Elegant Hotels, Uncharted

 Outposts, Earthfoot, Adventure Quest, Green Globe, Green Hotels,

 Luxury Travel Magazine, and Natural Home Magazine.

-Join us in celebrating the 32nd anniversary of Sadie Cove Wilderness
+Join us in celebrating over 3 decades of Sadie Cove Wilderness

 our cash or check, booked direct to the lodge, discount price) or $650 per